Calling All Investment Mentors

 - Micheline Devaurs

-Request for Interest (RFI) for Investment Mentors to participate in the Laboratory’s Entrepreneurial Postdoctoral Pilot
+Request for Proposal (RFP) for Investment Mentors to participate in the Laboratory’s Entrepreneurial Postdoctoral Pilot

 Los Alamos National Security, LLC (LANS) is the manager and operator of the Los Alamos National Laboratory (LANL) for the U.S. Department of Energy (DOE) National Nuclear Security Administration (NNSA) under contract DE-AC52-06NA25396.
 LANL is a mission-centric Federally Funded Research and Development Center (FFRDC) focused on solving the most critical national security challenges through science and engineering for both government and industry.

 Los Alamos National Laboratory (LANL) is committed to understanding how the role of venture funding, new investment mechanisms, and fostering the development of a culture of entrepreneurship may enhance the Laboratory and bring strength and creativity to its people.
 LANL, in partnership with the University of California (UC), has created the Entrepreneurial Postdoctoral Fellowship Pilot (Pilot) to provide an immersion-based learning opportunity to post-doctoral researchers to develop and practice skills in entrepreneurship and comercialization.
 With this backdrop LANS is issuing this RFI to: